adamkaegi/JailbreakConceptHarness/README.md

-# jailbreak-poc — minimal attack/defense chain
+# Jailbreak — minimal attack/defense chain

-A tiny LangChain (LCEL) skeleton that runs a prompt through a swappable **attack**, a swappable **defense**, a swappable **judge**, and a local Ollama model.
+A tiny LangChain harness that runs a prompt through a swappable **attack**, a swappable **defense**, a swappable **judge**, and a local Ollama model.

 ## Flow